Local Travel Experts

 It is known as a flea market but there are many items to be considered collector’s items, some of them are even rare.
 If you are interested in coins, stamps, gems vintage books, pictures, handicrafts, and other handmade items; this market is especially for you!

-The nice thing about this market is that it operates weekly on Sunday, which makes it available to everyone on this day off.
+The nice thing about this market is that it operates weekly on Sundays, which makes it available to everyone on this day off.

 Placa Reial is also considered to be one of Barcelona’s most beautiful squares, making the experience even more magical.